wilsonmar/wilsonmar.github.io/_posts/2023-11-26-microsoft-fabric.md

    PROTIP: Those slinging legacy SSIS ETLs can add value now by enabling "Data Citizens" to use PowerBI (and Data Activator) such that they "won't notice" (are impacted minimally) when data inevitably moves from on-prem to the Fabric cloud.
 Then they can brag on their resume:

-   > "Migrated users quickly to Azure Fabric Data Activator automation with minimal disruption by proactively restructuring on-prem.
-SSIS ETLs so users access legacy dashboards using PowerBI similar to how they would eventually access Lakehouse data in the cloud."
+   > "Migrated users quickly to Azure Fabric Data Activator automation with minimal disruption due to proactive restructuring of on-prem.
+SSIS ETLs so users access legacy dashboards and reports from PowerBI similar to how they would eventually access Lakehouse data in the cloud."

-<a name="DataEngineers"></a>
+### Data Engineers

-* <strong>Data Engineers</strong> create databases (platforms):
+<strong>Data Engineers</strong> create databases (platforms):

    * Move data using <a href="#Data+Factory">Data Factory</a>
    * Organize <a href="#Shortcuts">Shortcuts</a> to reference data files within <a href="#OneLake">OneLake storage</a>